MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 How to test:
 - Plan your test scenarios and execute actions that do not require user integration.
-- For testing involving user integration, we will schedule a meeting between you and our designated test user.
+- For testing, that involving user integration, we will schedule a meeting between you and our designated test user.

 Important:
 - It’s up to the merchant to decide if they want to test the facade.
 - There are no new feature in the facade
 - We require that you have specific test requirements and scenarios in mind.

+Please note that you are still testing in Production with real money and real users.
+You are responsible for testing the facade.
+Most merchants do not need to test the facade; therefore, it is crucial to exercise caution during the testing process.

 ## **FAQ**

 ### **1. Do I need to reintegrate now to the new solution, APIs?**